Explaining how babies are made (and sex)

 You aren’t alone with this conversation, as I have some wonderful resources that will make explaining easier.

 Children’s books are a great way to teach your child.
 There are some wonderful children’s books about how babies are made, and the books in this list are books about sex and the different ways to make a baby.
 I also have books about IVF as well as inclusive sex education books.
-And iIf choosing a book is too hard, then the books I am always recommending to parents is in this list of the 10 best sex education books for children (of all ages).
+If choosing a book is too hard, then the books I always recommend to parents are in this list of the 10 best sex education books for children (of all ages).

 If you need help working out what sexual values to share with your child, then have a look at my Sexual Values Workbooks, as they are designed to give you clarity and to help you share the values that are relevant for your child now.

-If you are worried about how to answer their questions about sex, then my most popular resource with parents is The Sex Ed Answer Book.
+If you are worried about how to answer their questions about sex, then my most popular resource with parents is The Sex Education Answer Book.
 It has age-specific answers to the most common questions kids ask parents about sex.